Rakeshvd/Product-Design-using-Design-Sprint/README.md

 # Product Design using Design Sprint

-Design Sprint is an open-source resource delveloped by Google Ventures for design leaders, product owners, developers or anyone who is learning about or running Design Sprints.
+Design Sprint is an open-source resource developed by Google Ventures for design leaders, product owners, developers or anyone who is learning about or running Design Sprints.

 * The Design Sprint is a proven methodology for solving problems through designing, prototyping, and testing ideas with users.